 It doesn’t matter when you left school.

 This lesson is provided by Onsego GED Prep.

 This lesson is a part of our GED Social Studies Guide

 Austria-Hungary and Germany also formed an alliance that was named the Central Powers.

 In the year 1914, Austria-Hungary was declaring war on Serbia, and other countries started to join in.
 The Allies and the Central Powers then also declared war on each other, and World War I had begun.

 America Enters the WW I

-Most Americans citizens wanted the U.S. to stay away from the war but when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers and the United States were joining the Allies.
+Most American citizens wanted the U.S. to stay away from the war.
+Still, when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers, and the United States was joining the Allies.

-Many Americans citizens, however, were feeling that they had done enough to help other countries and the feeling of isolationism was growing so eventually, The U.S. didn’t join this organization, the League of Nations.
+Many American citizens, however, were feeling that they had done enough to help other countries, and the feeling of isolationism was growing, so eventually, The U.S. didn’t join this organization, the League of Nations.